 When it was shown on Match of the Day, viewers saw the goalkeeper from a side angle only.
 The ban on shirt advertising on television has since been lifted.

-As a result of television’s obsession with showing only live football, Match of the Day is no longer the force it was, but when it graced our screens in decades-past you could be sure of informed comments from its best-known anchorman, Jimmy ‘the chin’ Hill (pictured above and at left).
+As a result of television’s obsession with showing only live football, Match of the Day is no longer the force it was, but when it graced our screens in decades past you could be sure of informed comments from its best-known anchorman, Jimmy ‘the chin’ Hill.